lis-epfl/robogen/README.md

 - utils : where the python scripts needed to design the parametric Part are.

 This folder also contains files :
-- Example_finalBestInd_GP.txt file which is an example of what the Evolutionary Algorithm produce.
+- Example_finalBestInd_GP.txt file which is an example of what the Evolutionary Algorithm produces.
 It gives the Best body and Brain that you reach running the Evolutionary simulator.
 - getParametricValue_LINUX.bat and getParametricValue_WINDOWS.bat script to parse the inalBestInd_GP.txt file.

 -------------------------------------------------------------------------------------